tethysplatform/tethys/docs/installation.rst

 git                 `Git open source distributed version control system. <http://git-scm.com/downloads>`_
 ==================  ====================================================================================================

-\* Note: The feature requiring this software is not fully implemented at this time and installation of this software is optional.
+\* Note: The feature requiring this software is not fully implemented at this time, so installation of this dependency is optional.

 2. Install Advanced Dependencies
 --------------------------------

 Installing some of the software dependencies is more involved.
 This section provides a more detailed explanation for these dependencies.

 CKAN (optional)
 ===============